ksenia312/nearby_service/README.md

 - **Device Preparation**
     - Requesting permissions to use Wi-Fi Direct (Android only)
     - Checking Wi-Fi status (Android only)
-    - Opening settings to enable Wi-Fi (Android and iOS)
+    - Opening settings to enable Wi-Fi (Android and IOS/macOS)
-    - Role selection - Browser or Advertiser (IOS only)
+    - Role selection - Browser or Advertiser (IOS and macOS only)

 - **Connecting to the Device from a P2P Network**
     - Listening for discovered devices (peers)